otrv4/otrv4/otrv4.md

 The major utilities are:

 ```
+XXX: check if DH are needed

 Parse
   Parses OTR messages to the values of each of the fields in
   a message.
-Parse will reuse the message parsing functionality of the spec.

 Modify Data Message
   If an encrypted data message cannot be read because we don't
   know the message key (or a key used to derive this message key) but it can
-  be guessed that the string `x` appears at a given offset in the message,
+  be guessed that the string `x` appears at a given place in the message,
   this method will replace the old text with some new desired text with
   the same length.
 For example, if the string "hi" is accurately guessed
   to be at the beginning of an encrypted message, it can be replaced with the
   string "yo".
-In that way, a cryptographically valid data message can be
+In that way, a valid data message can be created with the new
-  created with the new text.
+  text.

   To achieve this, the XOR of the old text and the new text is XORed
-  again with the original encrypted message starting at the given offset.
+  with the original encrypted message starting at a given offset.
-  After replacing parts of the encrypted message, the MAC tag is recalculated
-  with the revealed MAC key associated with this message number.
-Then the
+  The MAC tag is recalculated with the revealed MAC key associated with this
-  new tag is attached to the data message, replacing the old value.
-A pseudocode
+  message.
+Then the new tag is attached to the data message, replacing the old
-  is included at the appendix.
+  value.
+A pseudocode is included at the appendix.

+  // XXX: check, might not be the same
   Modify Data Message reuses the spec function:

     1. MAC tag creation.

-Read and Forge
+Read and Forge Data Message
   Read and forge allows someone in possession of a chain key to decrypt OTR
   messages or modify them as forgeries.
 It takes three inputs: the chain key,
-  the OTR message and an optional new plain text message.
-If the new message is
+  the OTR message and an optional new plain text message (optional).
+If a new
-  included, the original text is replaced with the new message, and then a new
+  message is included, the original text is replaced with the new message and
-  MAC tag, based on the new message is attached to the data message.
-This new
+  a new MAC tag is attached to the data message.
-  message is then displayed.

   Read and Forge reuses the spec functions: